 3 – Create a great token

-Once you have built a great product which is improved through the introduction of coins, it’s time to create an ERC20 token on the ethereum blockchain.
+Now you have built a great product which is improved through the introduction of coins.
+It’s time to create an ERC20 token on the ethereum blockchain.
 You can do this in about an hour following this or this guide.

 Tokens are typically launched on ethereum which has smart contract functionality coded into its blockchain.
 By using ethereum, token behaviour is ruled by smart contracts, which tells the coin how to react in certain situations.